 My experience with its stage productions began with a 1976 Broadway revival I saw while still at college (with an all-Black cast), followed by a London production in 1984, and then again on Broadway in 1992, in a loving restoration so successful it nearly ran as long as the original, falling fifty-eight performances shy of topping it.
 The strength of its construction and pitch-perfect score has never ceased to amaze me.
-I was in it as a teenager (a seventeen-year-old as the middle-aged Benny Southstreet) and got to see it many times as performed at my children’s elementary school where my nine-year-old son was Nicely-Nicely Johnson, and my seven-year-old daughter was Miss Adelaide (they were both FANTASTIC!).
+I was in it as a teenager (a seventeen-year-old as the middle-aged Benny Southstreet) and got to see it many times as performed at my children's elementary school where my nine-year-old son was Nicely-Nicely Johnson, and my seven-year-old daughter was Miss Adelaide .

 It’s difficult to argue with the reputation of Guys and Dolls as the embodiment of a perfect musical comedy — a reputation that began with its opening night when the New York Daily News called it “A perfect musical comedy!"
 And the famed lyricist Fred Ebb once told an interviewer, “It was the first musical I ever saw [at age eleven] and, naturally, I thought it was the best musical I ever saw.
 And nothing I’ve seen in the interim has done anything to diminish my opinion.”
 Though New York Times theatre critic Brooks Atkinson may have stated it best when he wrote in his opening night review “we might as well admit that Guys and Dolls is a work of art.”

 Depicting a group of rough and tumble characters, denizens of Times Square that only ever existed in a fairy tale, all sprung from the imagination of the short story writer and newspaper columnist Damon Runyon, a pal to everyone from sports greats such as Babe Ruth and Jack Dempsey to criminals the likes of Al Capone.
 The language he invented for his collection of lovable losers with names like Harry the Horse and Liver Lips Louie was so distinct that the term “Runyonese” entered the lexicon and has never exited.
-It’s a mix of very formal speech (no contractions) and hilarious slang, an example illustrated best from the short story “The Idyll of Sarah Brown” (the basis of Guys and Dolls pulls its main storyline) when the gambler Sky Masterson offers this advice from his father: “Son, you are now going out into the wide, wide world to make your own way and it is a very good thing to do, as there are no more opportunities for you in this burg.”
+It's a mix of very formal speech (no contractions) and hilarious slang, an example illustrated best from the short story “The Idyll of Sarah Brown” (from which Guys and Dolls pulls its main storyline) when the gambler Sky Masterson offers this advice from his father: “Son, you are now going out into the wide, wide world to make your own way and it is a very good thing to do, as there are no more opportunities for you in this burg.”

 Guys and Dolls began with Cy Feuer and Ernie Martin, the producers of Loesser’s first Broadway musical, Where’s Charley?
 When they saw in Runyon’s stories the notion of a musical, they immediately turned to Loesser.
 Book writers came and went, none of whom grasped the special qualities that made Runyon’s stories so unique.
 Finally, Hollywood screenwriter and playwright Jo Swerling wrote an entire first act, but it was decided that it too lacked the specificity of language, as well as the humor that was already evident in the songs Loesser was composing — at the time, he’d finished fourteen of them!